 As Peter Zyskowski, director of Design Technology at THW design said, ‘If only one book were to be written about BIM, it might have “DON’T PANIC” printed in large uppercase letters on the front cover.’

 Transition to BIM is undoubtedly hard.
 It is likely to demand significant upfront investment to discourage you even before you start.
 Buying new software, training professionals and accommodating delays in project work are only but few visible upfront investments you are likely to make.
-Secondary investments like changes in your business operations, internal processes and technology are other obstacles BIM implementation will pose.
+Secondary investments like changes in your business operations, internal processes and technology are other obstacles Building information modeling implementation will pose.
 Discouragement is likely to follow you all the way through.

 But with time, if you are beginning to see challenges as opportunities for growth, and BIM as the only possibility for the future.
 Then I bow to you.
 And to you, the brave one, I dedicate this post, highlighting why good preparation is an absolute must for a smooth transition from 2D to BIM, and how you too like many other successful organizations could make your transition smooth and least disruptive.

 Since implementing Building information modeling is going to affect the core business activities in your organization, and is going to demand change in every part of your organization.
 It is important that you make the transition slow, but deep and thorough.

 In my years of experience, I have seen that organizations which have successfully transitioned to BIM with least collateral damage, have one thing in common.
 They all have an absolute plan in hand.
 They are all well prepared and know exactly what to do. how to do. and where to do.
 And that is exactly what I will define in this post.
 The ‘how to do’ and ‘where to do’ in the road to BIM implementation, so that the ‘what to do’ becomes apparent to you.

 Defining the ‘how’.